admin-shell-io/submodel-templates/README.md

 ## Submodel Templates in preparation by IDTA

-This folder contains Submodel Templates, which are currently in preparation and already publicly available.
+The folder `development` contains Submodel Templates, which are currently in preparation and already publicly available.
 Feedback might be provided by the issues tracker.

 ## Submodel Templates published by IDTA

-This folder contains Submodel Templates, which were and are published by IDTA and Industrie 4.0.
+The folder `published` contains Submodel Templates, which were and are published by IDTA and Industrie 4.0.

 ## Submodel Templates known to the IDTA

-This folder contains Submodel Templates, which are known to the IDTA, but currently not subject of an IDTA registration process.
+The folder `yellow_pages` contains Submodel Templates, which are known to the IDTA, but currently not subject of an IDTA registration process.

 # Table of IDTA Submodel templates